 Main energy can be electrical, pneumatic, hydraulic pump, hydraulic line, water, gas, chemical or coolant or steam.
 Stored energy types include release gas, gravity, motion control, rotation, hydraulic, water, pneumatic, chemical or coolant, electrical, steam and thermal.
 Every single one of these energy types is susceptible to a lockout tagout programme, and not enforcing one can result in extremely nasty accidents – or even the death – of those working on machinery powered by energy sources.

 Stored energy is the perhaps most overlooked part of the lockout/tagout procedure.
-Imagine, for example, you were using the Premium Valve Lockout Kit to isolate a valve that drives steam throughout a large pipe.
 Your first move at this point would be to isolate the valve using one of the included lockout devices by clipping it onto the valve and securing it in place using the included lockout padlocks.
 You’d then use the included tags to indicate that lockout tagout is in place, and tell all employees that this is the case.

 With the energy source isolated, you might then go about doing work and send employees into to the large pipe to carry out maintenance.
 But what about the residual energy?
 There may be leftover, super-heated steam inside, leading to potentially nasty burns for those about to enter the pipe.
 This steam MUST be siphoned away before the maintenance goes ahead, and the same principle applies for electrical, chemicals and other forms of stored or residual energy types.